How Many Days Until 3rd September 2020?

 President of Northern Vietnam, Ho Chi Minh lost his life in 1969.
 He was known for his contributions to Vietnam who spent his entire life to serve his country.
 Today, still many people in Vietnam commemorate him on the day he passed away.
 He also creates the ground for the merge of two Vietnam countries.

 Britain and France declared war on Germany in 1939.
-This lead to some of the greatest battles of the world history.
-Germany has its own allies and with the inclusion of Britain and France, almost all of the nations in the world participated in the World War II.
-The main reason why these countries participated in the war was to prevent Germany to expand their borders as well as protect their own colonies from any possible threat.
+This lead to some of the greatest battles of world history.
+Germany has its own allies and with the inclusion of Britain and France, almost all of the nations in the world participated in World War II.
+The main reason why these countries participated in the war was to prevent Germany to expand its borders as well as protect their own colonies from any possible threat.
 This also corresponds to two days later that Germany captured Poland.

 The world’s first canning factory began to operate in the United Kingdom in 1912 in order to provide food for the naval forces.
 This was one of the greatest innovations of that time and Britain had a great advantage in terms of the food during the World War I. Today, we still use the same technology and we buy canned foods from the supermarkets.
 As you know they allow you to keep your food in a good condition for a really long time and this was one of the main needs in the war in those times where you will have to walk on foot with your army in order to visit another city.